chaconlab/korpm/README.md

 ```sh
 sbg/bin/korpm input.txt --dir Ssym --score_file pot/korp6Dv1.bin -o out.txt
 ```
-it only requires: 1) two column input file specifying both PDB file and mutation, i.e. 1BNI IA76A  and 2) the path where the PDB files are located (--dir) and the KORP potential file (--score_file).
+it only requires: 1) a two-column input file specifying both the PDB file and mutation, i.e. 1BNI IA76A,  and 2) the path where the PDB files are located (--dir) and the KORP potential file (--score_file).
 The results are also stored in the out.txt (-o option) file.

 ```sh
 more out.txt